robloo/PublicDocs/UWPvsWPF.md

 # Overview of WPF & UWP Differences

 The Universal Windows Platform (UWP) has its roots in SilverLight instead of being based on the Windows Presentation Foundation (WPF).
 UWP is implemented natively in C++ instead of WPF which was written in C# and C++ for lower-level functions.
-Due to being a completely different imlementation of XAML, there are several differences in UWP compared to WPF.
-These differences may be new functionalitly in UWP, slightly different ways of doing things or, more commonly, WPF features missing in UWP.
+Due to being a completely different imlementation of XAML, designed to include more resource constrained devices, and support for more programming languages, there are several differences in UWP compared to WPF.
+These differences may be new functionality in UWP, slightly different ways of doing things or, more commonly, WPF features missing in UWP.
 These differences are not summarized by Microsoft which is prohibitive for developers familiar with WPF and that have to port existing code.
 This document is intended to provide an overview of the differences.

 ## XAML / Object Model

 This section lists the main differences (primarily from a XAML viewpoint) between UWP and WPF.

+Legend:

-A check under the WPF or UWP column indicates the platform has the feature.
-An 'X' means the feature is missing or, in some cases, is not as powerful.
+ * ✔ Indicates the platform (defined by the WPF or UWP column) has the feature
+ * ✖ Indicates the feature is generally missing in the platform
+ * ⚡ Indicates the feature is only partially implemented compared to other platforms

 ### Markup Extension